 Limiting your intake of refined carbs is sound nutrition advice, but you don’t need to avoid them altogether.
 In fact, including some refined carbs in your diet can actually have some benefits, especially when looking at fueling your performance or in a muscle-gain diet.

 Athletes or individuals who are burning through a lot of fuel in their training can benefit from the quick source of energy supplied by refined carbs.
 This can really help keep you going during long runs or intense workouts.

-Simple carbohydrates can also help fuel your recovery after a workout by supplying nutrients to your hard worked muscle.
-This is exactly why many individuals looking to gain muscle turn to simple carbs including white rice, pastas, and breads as part of their bulking diet.
+Simple carbohydrates can also help fuel your recovery after a workout by supplying nutrients to your hard-worked muscle.
+This is exactly why many individuals looking to gain muscle turn to simple carbs including white rice, pasta, and bread as part of their bulking diet.

 Examples of Refined Carb Foods to Know